Ohio Car Insurance

 - Children ages four and under or under 40 lbs must be restrained in an appropriate car seat that meets federal standards.

-Ohio law also prohibits people 15 and under from riding in the back of an uncovered cargo area in a pickup truck, unless there is an OEM seat there with a belt, or the vehicle is moving at less than 25 miles per hour.
+Ohio law also prohibits people 15 and under from riding in the back of a pickup truck’s uncovered cargo area.
+It’s only allowed when there is an OEM seat with a belt, or if it moves at less than 25 miles per hour.

 Keep Right and Move Over Laws

-In Ohio, it’s illegal to travel in the left lane of a multi-lane road if you are traveling under the speed limit.
+It’s illegal in Ohio to travel in the left lane of a multi-lane road if you are traveling under the speed limit.
 Passing on the right is only allowed in specific circumstances.

-You’re also required to change lanes if safe to do so and slow down when passing a stationary emergency vehicle with its lights on; this includes tow trucks and waste management vehicles as well.
+You’re also required to change lanes if safe to do so and slow down when passing a stationary emergency vehicle with its lights on; this includes tow trucks and waste management vehicles.